KevinWUZHIYOU/StringNET/README.md

 - **High-Dimensional Muller Potential**
 - **2D and 4D Ginzburg–Landau Functionals**

-For more details, please refer to our paper [StringNET: Neural Network based Variational Method for Transition Pathways](https://arxiv.org/abs/2408.12621).
+For more details, please refer to our preprint in arxiv.
+[StringNET: Neural Network based Variational Method for Transition Pathways](https://arxiv.org/abs/2408.12621).